-DOCTORATE COURSES
+10.04 DOCTORATE COURSES

-DBA 8000 Issues and Trends in Business
+DBA 8000 Issues and Trends in Business (Credits: 3)

-This course affords the opportunity to perform research on international, multicultural, multidiscipline, and multigenerational organizations.
+This course affords the opportunity to conduct research on international, multicultural, multidiscipline, and multigenerational organizations.
 Several aspects will be examined; cultural leadership skills, styles, practices, and trends will be reviewed.
 Applications of theory and conversion to practice will be examined using case studies, demonstration, and practice.
 The latest organizational theories will be reviewed as well as team leadership, collaboration, facilitation, and ethical considerations.

-DBA 8001 Leadership to Shape the Future
+DBA 8001 Leadership to Shape the Future (Credits: 3)